2DGD-F0TH/2DGD_F0TH/CONTRIBUTING.md

 -------------------
 ```

-That `{.unnumbered .unlisted}` defines an "unnumbered and unlisted section", which is mostly an aesthetic choice that I used to make some appendices (like the Glossary) clearer in the Table of Contents.
+That `{.unnumbered .unlisted}` defines an "unnumbered and unlisted section", which is mostly an aesthetic choice that I used to make some appendices (like the Glossary) appear in a cleaner manner in the Table of Contents.

 ### Miscellaneous